kerkelae/replication-gyori-et-al/README.md

-> 🚨 This repository is a work in progress!

 # Replication of "Training data distribution significantly impacts the estimation of tissue microstructure with machine learning"

 This repository contains the code for replicating the main results of the following paper: